bjherger/public-talks/proposals/2018/ideas/pybay_2018_brainstorming.md

 ### Brief description

-I'm writing a library that can smartly & robustly handle common data types as deep learning inputs.
-We'll walk through why categorical, datetime, boolean, and other data types are difficult, practical ways of handling these data types, and how to make DL more approachable
+I'm writing a library built on Keras and Pandas that can smartly & robustly handle common data types as deep learning inputs.
+We'll walk through why categorical, datetime, boolean, and other data types are difficult, practical ways of handling these data types, and how to make DL more approachable.

 ### Abstract